CGJennings/se3docs/docs/um-proj-factory-task.md

 ### CSV Factory

 This factory produces components by reading data from a CSV data table.
 It is not built in, but added by installing a plug-in.
-It is described in detail in its own [manual page](um-proj-csv-factory.md).
+It is described in detail on its own [manual page](um-proj-csv-factory.md).

 ### ⚠️ Scripted Factory